adonese/adonese.github.io/resume.md

 - Knowledge of GIS and geospatial data analysis
 - Familiarity with cloud-based technologies and infrastructure, including AWS
 - Hands-on experience on mobile development using (Flutter, Java with XML layouts, and Jetpack compose)
+- Extensive hands-on experience with HTTP protocols such as gRPC, WebSockets, HTTP2, and QUIC, showcasing a deep understanding of network communication.
+- Well-versed in containerization technologies like Docker and orchestration platforms like Kubernetes, enabling efficient deployment and scalability.
 - Hands-on experience in DynamoDB, lambda, SNS and SQS
 - Experience in working with payment systems and POS integration
 - Strong project management and leadership skills